Male Rhinoplasty at a Glance

 - Are a non-smoker, or are willing to cease all nicotine products for a minimum of six weeks before and after surgery

-- Have realistic expectations about what rhinoplasty can address and understand that individual outcomes vary
+- Have realistic expectations about what rhinoplasty can treat, and understand that individual outcomes vary

-- Are willing to complete the mandatory psychological evaluation required under AHPRA cosmetic surgery regulations (effective 1 July 2023)
+- Are willing to complete the mandatory psychological assessment required under AHPRA cosmetic surgery regulations

 - Are prepared to attend a minimum of two personal consultations with Dr Turner before any surgical decision is made